 Neonatal Breathing Mismanagement | Birth Injury Practice Area

-Management of Neonatal Respiration
+Management of neonatal respiration

 Intubation establishes a clear airway and allows for precise volumes or pressures of air to be delivered to the baby.
 Many components of oxygenation and ventilation can be controlled when a baby is intubated, such as the baby’s breathing rate and inspired oxygen level.
-Intubation also allows certain drugs to be easily delivered, such as surfactant, which is given to help a premature baby’s lungs mature and become more compliant.
+Intubation also allows certain drugs to be easily delivered, such as surfactant, which is given to help a premature baby’s lungs mature and become more compliant (1).

-IPPV is commonly used for the following:
+IPPV is commonly used to manage the following conditions (1):

 - Respiratory distress syndrome (RDS)

 - Persistent pulmonary hypertension